j-andrews7/Pipelines/ChIP_Seq_Pipeline.md

 #### 2.)
 Scrub 'em.
 Remove the garbage chromosomes and unnecessary columns.
 Run the below command from within folder containing the peaks.bed files for each sample.
-The python script replaces the 4th column with the actual sample name.
+The **python script (rename_columns.py)** replaces the 4th column with the actual sample name.

 ```Bash
 for F in *.bed; do